Code-Institute-Submissions/simon-6/README.md

 ### Project Goals

-The goal of this project was to make a in
+The goal of this project is to build a fun, interactive game which is accessible to all ages.
+It sould be

 Who is my target audience?
 The game is for children through to adults looking who are looking to challenge their mind.
 The game should be bright and positive and not dull and miserable.
 A good experience is one where the game can be played obstructed, intuitive and the focus of the page.
 Any other links and information should be available but not in the way of the game.